 Rather, it’s an ongoing strategy that requires your entire organization to embrace a data-driven culture and mindset.
 If your business’s key decision-makers aren’t on board, market intelligence will never be a business priority.

-2. Prioritize data quality.
+2. Prioritize Data Quality

 Before you attempt to incorporate market data into your day-to-day business practices, we recommend you evaluate your data collection processes.
 Examine the channels you use to collect and store data.
-Then, identify any areas that need improvement.
+Then identify any areas that need improvement.

 Of course, collecting clean data does not ensure that it stays clean over time.
-Because B2B data decays so rapidly, you must prioritize data maintenance for this type of initiative to work.
+Because B2B data decays so rapidly, you must prioritize data maintenance in order for this type of initiative to work.
 Your best bet is to work with a data maintenance tool or provider that can automate regular data hygiene processes.
-That way, you can rest assured that your decisions are based on the most accurate and up-to-date information.
+That way you can rest assured that your decisions are based on the most accurate and up-to-date information.

-For example, the insights you glean from a market analyst’s report will be different than the information you get from interviewing your sales team.
+For example, the insights you glean from a market analyst’s report will be different from the information you get from interviewing your sales team.
 Neither source is superior to the other – they work in tandem to create a multi-dimensional view of your market and customers.

-4. Invest in a market intelligence tool, service, or platform.
+4. Invest in a Market Intelligence Tool, Service, or Platform

 If you’ve gotten this far, you know that market intelligence can be complex.
 You may be thinking, “My business doesn’t have the manpower or resources to use market intelligence.”

 We don’t blame you– very few organizations have the resources needed to manually implement large-scale marketing data initiatives.
-Fortunately, there are a number of specialized tools that can streamline the collection and analysis of market data.
+Fortunately, there are a number of specialized tools that can streamline the collection and analysis of market and competitive data.